FangmingXie/collab-workshop-st/README.md

 Post your results in this shared Google Slides in class:
 [Here](https://docs.google.com/presentation/d/1BJO6ZToXpIzHMMmAR_KNxkT_eZfUxVDnEAvDalDcbEo/edit?usp=sharing)

-Slides for this class (when it was offered last time) is under the directory `slides/`.

 Some of the data used in the coding exercise was adapted from Vizgen Data Release V1.0.
 May 2021, and is under the directory `data/`.
 Some other data needs to be downloaded mannually from [Vizgen](https://info.vizgen.com/mouse-brain-map).